-Ensuring compliance will be done by requiring a construction site permit.
-Before the permit is issued, a site plan (storm water pollution prevention plan) will be reviewed and will need to meet a list of requirements.
-During construction, inspectors will observe whether any obvious problems exist threatening the storm water.
+Ensuring compliance will be done by first requiring a construction site permit, then by performing inspections.
+During construction, inspectors will observe whether any obvious storm water pollution prevention problems exist threatening receiving waters.
 Sanctions will be used as follows:

-- Failure to have required inspections scheduled or performed, if a severe problem exists at the site - Warnings will be given once for non-severe problems - Stop Work Orders will be issued for sites with severe threats to storm water and for sites with other problems where a warning has been issued - Fines will be issued at sites where previous orders to correct deficiencies have not been followed. - Criminal Citations may be issued for sites with recurring threats to storm water - Requests for Utah DWQ to do inspections for sites with recurring threats to storm water
+- Warnings will be given for non-severe problems - Stop Work Orders will be issued for sites with severe threats to storm water and for sites with other problems where a warning has been issued - Fines will be issued at sites where previous orders to correct deficiencies have not been followed. - Criminal Citations may be issued for sites with recurring threats to storm water - Requests for Utah DWQ to do inspections for sites with recurring threats to storm water - A hold on getting building inspections (if a severe problem exists at the site)